+Saba Malik

-Karen Collins Regulatory and Policy Manager First Gas Limited Karen.Collins@firstgas.co.nz 04 979 5368
+Regulatory and Policy Manager

+First Gas Limited

+Saba.Malik@firstgasgroup.co.nz

+04 979 5368

 Disclaimer

 For presentation purposes, some numbers in this document have been rounded.
 This may cause small discrepancies or rounding inconsistencies when aggregating some of the information presented in the document.
 These discrepancies do not affect the overall calculations which are based on more detailed information.